Galactic-Infrastructure/galackboard/README.md

 ## Installing Meteor

-Our blackboard app currently requires Meteor 1.8.
+Galackboard currently uses Meteor 2.5.

 At the moment the two ways to install Meteor are: